xuankimtran/docs-1/pages/katalon-analytics/docs/bdd-settings.md

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/install-and-use-katalons-jira-add-on/field-config-marked.png)

 ## Jira Cloud

-### Install and Use Katalon BDD custom field in Jira Cloud

-A new version of the Katalon BDD Add-on for Jira Cloud which supports BDD editor is available [here](https://marketplace.atlassian.com/apps/1217501/katalon-bdd-test-automation-for-jira?hosting=cloud&tab=overview).

 ### Install the Katalon BDD add-on

 To add the **Katalon BDD** custom field to Jira Cloud, from **Jira settings** -> Select **Apps**-> Select **Find new apps** -> Enter **“BDD Katalon”** in Filter apps-> **Get app**.